hashicorp/vault-guides/secrets/spring-cloud-vault/aws/README.md

 ```

 The API will serve on port 8080.
 Instructions for API use can be found in the top-level folder.
-You can can increase the count of the VMs and verify the additional Vault leases and DB users.
+You can can increase the count of the VMs using Terraform and verify the additional Vault leases and DB users.